If you are planning to explore Mostar, there are wonderful places to go with the kids in tow. Here is what to do in Mostar with kids.

-It is raining in Mostar?
-Never fear, take the kids to the malls where they can find each and everything from a toy store to game zones.
-The mall was opened in 2012 and it has over 80 stores and food corners on offer.
+If it is raining in Mostar, ever fear, take the kids to the malls where they can find each and everything from a toy store to game zones.
+The mall was opened in 2012, and it has over 80 stores and food corners on offer.

-So, pack up your bags and visit Mostar with kids, we know you have a marvelous trip!
+So, pack up your bags and visit Mostar with your kids; we know you have a marvelous trip!